-Now, find bags labeled for 'M5-nylock nuts', 'M5-16mm bolts' (there should only be 4 or 5 in the bag), and the final one which contains some large rectangular plastic blocks.
-These are called 'anti-backlash nuts', and you'll see later how they work to give your CNC movement and keep it accurate.
+Now, find bags labeled for 'M5-nylock nuts', (there should only be 4 or 5 in the bag), and the final one which contains some large rectangular plastic blocks.
+These are called 'T8 spring loaded anti-backlash nuts', and you'll see later how they work to give your CNC movement and keep it accurate.